Linguistics Course Catalog

 3 units

 Examines experimental design and analysis for gathering linguistic data: the advantages and disadvantages of major response measures, including reaction times; interaction with extra-grammatical factors; and statistics on categorical and continuous measures.
-Three-credit version of course 280.
+Three-credit version of LING 280.
 Does not require a final paper.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.
 Enrollment limited to 12.

 LING 290